Nick Brand Photography

 Best Backgrounds for Executive Portraits by Nick Brand Photography

-An executive portrait appears in annual reports, press and leadership pages — contexts where the background quietly shapes how a leader is perceived.
-It is worth choosing deliberately.
+An executive portrait appears in annual reports, board pages, press and conference programs — contexts where the background quietly shapes how a leader is perceived.
+It is one of the few elements of a portrait you decide before anyone steps in front of the camera, so it is worth choosing deliberately.

 Clean studio backgrounds

-A controlled studio background — deep grey, charcoal or a soft graduated tone — keeps all attention on the subject and matches easily across a leadership team.
-It is the most flexible choice and the easiest to keep consistent over time.
+A controlled studio background — deep grey, charcoal or a soft graduated tone — keeps all attention on the subject and is the most flexible choice.
+It matches easily across a leadership team, it is simple to keep consistent over time, and it works in every context from a website bio to a printed report.

 The office environment

-Photographing an executive in their boardroom or office adds context and scale.
-A softly blurred background of glass, timber or city outlook signals the working environment without competing with the subject.
+Photographing an executive in their boardroom, office or workspace adds context and scale.
+A softly blurred background of glass, timber or a city outlook signals the working environment without competing with the subject.

 On-location and architectural